-If you don't meet a programme’s entry requirements or you’d like to build some foundational study skills, we have a range of level 3 and 4 qualifications to do just this.
+If you don't meet a programme’s entry requirements or you’d like to build some foundational study skills, we have a range of Level 3 and 4 qualifications to help.
 These programmes prepare you for further tertiary study or the workplace, to ensure you succeed.

 What is a pathway programme?

 Pathway and study preparation programmes are designed to help you if you don’t meet the entry requirements for a course you want to study.
 You will learn beginner skills and gain credits you’ll need to apply for the qualification you want to study.

 Plus, some of these courses can also train you with work-ready skills for entry-level roles.

 Our pathway programmes of study range from Level 2 to level 4.
 Choosing the right programme will depend on your personal career goal and what NZQA credits you’ve already achieved, for example from secondary school.
 Understand more about NZQA qualification levels.

 Level 2 foundation skills to re-engage with study or gain work-ready skills

 A certificate at Level 2 will qualify you with introductory knowledge and skills that can be applied to a range of work or study fields.
 You’ll learn operational skills, problem-solving techniques and literacy and numeracy basics - all in a supportive and supervised environment that introduces self-directed learning and collaboration.

 Our New Zealand Certificate in Foundation Skills (Level 2) and Certificate in Land Skills (Level 2) are two qualifications that are a great place to start, to earn your NCEA Level 2 certification.
 Both programmes are taught from our Dunedin Campus and range from 9 - 17 weeks.

 Level 3 and 4 - to learn both work and tertiary study skills in a specific field